EvolvingLMMs-Lab/lmms-engine/docs/video_configuration.md

 2. **Monitor memory usage:** Use tools like `nvidia-smi` to track GPU memory during training.

 3. **Choose the right backend:**
-   - Use `decord` for general-purpose video loading with good performance
+   - We recommend to use `qwen_vl_utils` as it has much more features to config video loading
-   - Use `qwen_vl_utils` when working with Qwen models for better integration
+   - If you want to load from the cloud storage, `decord` is the only option now and is currently not configurable for video options

 4. **Optimize sampling strategy:**
    - Use `"fps"` for videos with consistent motion